Interstate 295 (Delaware–Pennsylvania): Route description

-I-295 begins at I-95, I-495, US 202, and Delaware Route 141 (DE 141) near Newport, Delaware, and heads east over the Delaware River on the Delaware Memorial Bridge into New Jersey.
+I-295 begins at I-95, I-495, US 202, and DE 141 near Newport, Delaware, and heads east over the Delaware River on the Delaware Memorial Bridge into New Jersey.
 The highway intersects the southern terminus of the New Jersey Turnpike and runs northeast through suburban areas of South Jersey parallel to the turnpike, providing a bypass of Philadelphia and Camden.
-I-295 turns north and bypasses Trenton to the east and turns west at the US 1 junction in Lawrence Township.
+I-295 turns north and bypasses Trenton to the east and turns west at the interchange with US 1 in Lawrence Township.
 The route heads west around the north side of Trenton, crosses the Delaware River on the Scudder Falls Bridge into Pennsylvania, and heads south to its terminus at I-95 in Bristol Township.
 The portion of I-295 running through New Jersey is sometimes referred to as the Camden Freeway by the New Jersey Department of Transportation (NJDOT).
 As part of the Interstate Highway System, the entire length of I-295 is a part of the National Highway System, a network of roads important to the country's economy, defense, and mobility.

 Newport to Westville

-I-295 begins at an interchange with I-95 (Delaware Turnpike), I-495, US 202, and DE 141 south of the town of Newport in New Castle County, Delaware.
+I-295 begins at an interchange with I-95, I-495, US 202, and DE 141 south of the town of Newport in New Castle County, Delaware.
 The northbound beginning of I-295 has direct ramps from both directions of I-95, southbound I-495, and southbound DE 141, while the southbound end of I-295 has direct ramps to both directions of I-95, northbound I-495, and northbound DE 141.
-From this junction, the highway heads southeast on an eight-lane freeway maintained by the Delaware Department of Transportation (DelDOT) that passes to the northeast of suburban neighborhoods in Wilmington Manor.
+From this junction, the highway heads southeast on an eight-lane freeway maintained by the Delaware Department of Transportation that passes to the northeast of suburban neighborhoods in Wilmington Manor.
 I-295 passes over the Jack A. Markell Trail and reaches an interchange with US 13/US 40 in Farnhurst.
-Here, US 40 splits from US 13 by heading east concurrent with I-295.
-At this interchange, the highway becomes maintained by the Delaware River and Bay Authority (DRBA).
+Here, US 40 splits from US 13 by heading east concurrently with I-295.
+At this interchange, the highway becomes maintained by the Delaware River and Bay Authority.
 The road has an eastbound ramp to Landers Lane before it passes between residential neighborhoods and comes to a cloverleaf interchange with DE 9 north of the city of New Castle.
 This interchange provides access to Veterans Memorial Park, where a war memorial honoring veterans from Delaware and New Jersey is located.
 Past DE 9, the median of the freeway widens to include the DRBA headquarters, with direct access to and from the southbound lanes while northbound access is provided by way of DE 9.
 After this, the southbound lanes of I-295 have a toll plaza for the Delaware Memorial Bridge.
 I-295/US 40 continues east and passes over Norfolk Southern Railway's New Castle Secondary railroad line before crossing the Delaware River on the twin-span Delaware Memorial Bridge.